MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 A query in Power Query is written in the M language.
 This query gets interpreted and evaluated by the Power Query engine to show its results.
 The M script or M code serves as the set of instructions needed to evaluate the query.
 You can think of the M script as a recipe in order to prepare your data.

 The most common way to create an M script is by using the Power Query Editor.
 For example, when you connect to a data source such as a SQL Server database you'll notice on the right-hand side of your screen that there's a section called [applied steps](applied-steps.md) which displays all the steps or transforms used in your query.
-In this sense, the Power Query Editor serves as an interface to help you create the appropriate M script for the transforms that you're after.
+In this sense, the Power Query Editor serves as an interface to help you create the appropriate M script for the transforms that you're after as well as validating that the code is valid.

+>[!NOTE]
+>Other components of the Power Query Editor will leverage the evaluation of your query to show you a data preview of your query, show you a diagram view of all queries in your project or help you expand the experience in order to create new steps or modify existing ones.

 <image of the applied steps and the data preview view>